learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q53.** A developer uses CSS to style a button differently based on its state using a `data-*` attribute.
+**Q.** A developer uses CSS to style a button differently based on its state using a `data-*` attribute.
 Which CSS selector targets a button where `data-state="active"`?

 - A) `button.data-state-active`
 - B) `button[data-state="active"]`